ContentGraz/OER/intro-to-cs-1.md

 ---
 **References:**

+[^1]: Toppin, G., & Czerniawska, F. (2005).
+Business consulting: A guide to how it works and how to make it work.
+Profile.

-[^1]: International Institute of Business Analysis.
+[^2]: International Institute of Business Analysis.
 (2009).
 A guide to the business analysis body of knowlwdge (babok guide).
 IIBA.